b/wm_basic_auth/README.md

 ### Blame

-basic_auth is made by Benjamin Black and can be found at https://github.com/b/basic_auth.
+wm_basic_auth is made by Benjamin Black and can be found at https://github.com/b/wm_basic_auth.